wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 The account is is revoked when no longer needed.

 IDaaS (Identity as a Service) Provides a set of identity and access management functions to target systems on customers’ premises and/or in the cloud.

+## SSO

+Shibboleth is a SAML standards-based open source software for web single sign-on and attribute exchange framework.

+OAuth2 is an auth framework that enables apps to obtain limited access to user account on an HTTP service.

+SAML

 ## Access Control IAAA